TikhonJelvis/website/drafts/Structure-your-Errors/index.md

     |]
 ```

-A typeclass is more complex than a plain function but is also extensible.
-As a bonus, we can define instances for other common types like `Avro.Value`; this not only avoids code duplication but also helps keep the format of our error messages consistent across the entire codebase.
+A typeclass is more complex than a plain function but that is the price we pay for extensibility.

+As a bonus, we can define instances for other types; this not only avoids code duplication but also helps keep the format of our error messages consistent across the entire codebase.
+This is not substantially different from writing distinct functions for each type (`renderCustomerId`, `renderAvro`… etc), but it better-reflects the conceptual organization of the code and saves us from juggling lots of type-specific function names.

-Apart from rendering to users or to external formats like JSON, we might need a few other classes:
+Each capability errors should have requires a typeclass.
+In some cases we define the classes just for error handling; in other cases, we can just reuse existing classes.
+Here are a few more examples, aside from rendering as text or JSON:

   * `Show` for GHCi and debugging
   * `LogFormat` if we're using structured logging
   * `ToElement` if we're displaying errors in an HTML UI
   * whatever else you need to process errors

-Typeclasses let us support multiple ways of consuming errors in a modular way.
-This makes it reasonably easy to *both* add new error types *and* add new ways of consuming errors.
-If we add a new error type, the compiler will tell us what instances we need to implement when we wrap the type with `SomeError`; if we add a new typeclass to consume errors, adding that constraint to `SomeError` will point us to all the existing error types across the codebase that need new instances.
+Typeclasses give us a modular way to consume multiple types of errors in multiple ways.
+Both adding new types of errors *and* adding new capabilities is reasonably easy.
+When we add a new error type, the compiler tells us what instances we need to implement to use `SomeError`; when we add a new typeclass, adding that constraint to `SomeError` will point us to all the existing types that need new instances.

 ### Catching Existential Errors

 The last part of the puzzle came up when I went to write tests for my new exceptions.

-If I have some function in my `AvroConfig` module that I expect to raise a specific `AvroError`, how do I check that it's behaving correctly?
+Let's say I have a function in the `AvroConfig` module that I expect to raise a specific `AvroError`.
+How do I write a unit test to check this?

 I could catch the error, pattern match on `OtherError` and convert the underlying error object to JSON, but this is deeply unsatisfying.
 The point of using structured errors was that I could use them as normal Haskell values for things like testing; converting to JSON defeats the whole purpose.

 To solve this, I borrowed a trick from Haskell's own exception system in [Control.Exception][^simon-marlow-paper].
 Our goal is to have a function that tries to extract a specific type of error from `SomeError`; if the `SomeError` is carrying a value of the right type we get `Just` that value and otherwise we get `Nothing`: